christywchen/carpe-diem/README.md

 On the React side of things, the solution was to create helper functions for the event form component.
 After receiving form data, the steps were as follows:

+**Step 1**.
+Check if the event is being saved as a draft or published event to determine course of action.
-**Step 1**: If the event input is being saved as a draft, forgo frontend and backend validations.
+- If the event input is being saved as a draft, forgo validations.

-**Step 2**: If the event input is being published, rely on frontend validations and validations at the API route level to check input data.
+- If the event input is being published, rely on frontend validations and validations at the API route level to check input data.

-**Step 3**: Check if the there is an eventId parameter by using the useParams() hook.
+**Step 2**.
+Check if the there is an eventId parameter by using the useParams() hook:

-**Step 4**: If an eventId exists, the action will be to update the record.
+- If eventId exists, event is already in the database, the action will be to update the record.

-**Step 5**: If an event does not exist, the action will be to create a new record.
+- Otherwise, the action will be to create a record.

-**Step 6**: For either case, first post or update the venue, if it exists, in the database.
+**Step 3**: Before creating or updating the event, create or update the associated event venue:
 - If the event already exists and the venue is being updated, no other steps need to be taken because the venue already has an associated venue foreign key.
 - If the event exists but does not have an associated venue, OR the event does not exist, get the venue id from the venue creation fetch response.
 This will be included in the fetch request for creating or updating an event.

-**Step 8**: Move forward with posting or update the event in the database.
+**Step 4**: Move forward with posting or updating the event in the database.

+**Step 5**: Redirection after form submission:
-**Step 9**: For published events, redirect the user to the event's details page.
-For draft events, redirect user to the drafts section of the dashboard.
+- For published events, redirect the user to the event's details page.
+- For draft events, redirect user to the drafts section of the dashboard.

+**Step 6**: After event creation, the update form will pre-populate event info and show a different set of buttons than in the create event form.

-The application uses one form component for both creating and editing events.
-While many considerations had to be taken to ensure modularity, the result was a more flexible component that can easily accommodate for future changes.
+The application uses one form component for both creating and updating events.
+While many considerations had to be taken to ensure modularity, the result is a more form flexible component that can easily accommodate for future changes.